Vincent-Le/cert-kubernetes-beta/scripts/ADP/README.txt

 	cpds_configureOS.sh

-Runs the Content Project Deployment Service REST POST initialization endpoint which Initializes or updates/upgrades the the Content Platform Engine Object Store (OS).
+Runs the Content Project Deployment Service REST POST initialization endpoint which Initializes or updates/upgrades the Content Platform Engine Object Store (OS).
 If the cpds_getOSInitStat.sh was run and the OS returned false for isInitialized, the operations performed in this script would initialize the OS to the appropriate levels.

 NOTE: The operator should perform initialization of the Object Store automatically when setting up a Automatic Document Processing (ADP) Object Store.